btojacobdavies/GB_reedbed_map/README.md

 # GB_reedbed_map
-This repository contains data and code for the manuscript 'Estimating the distribution of reed Phragmites australis in Britain demonstrates challenges of remotely sensing rare habitat types at large spatial scales'.
+This repository contains data for the manuscript 'Estimating the distribution of reed Phragmites australis in Britain demonstrates challenges of remotely sensing rare habitat types at large spatial scales'.